-The Risk Management Committee advises the Board of Directors on the CIF's overall current and future risk appetite and strategy and assists the Board of Directors in overseeing the implementation of that strategy by senior management.
-During the year 2018 the Risk Management Committee has met ten times.
+The Risk Management Committee advises the Board of Directors on the Company's overall current and future risk appetite and strategy and assists the Board of Directors in overseeing the implementation of that strategy by Senior Management.
+During the year 2019 the Risk Management Committee has met twelve times, including the meetings the Risk Management Committee has to convene in a quarterly basis as required by the Company's Internal Operations Manual.

 The Board of Directors retains overall responsibility for risks.
-The Company ensures that the Board of Directors and the Risk Management Committee have adequate access to information on the risk situation of the Company.
+The Company ensures that the Board of Directors and the Risk Management Committee have adequate access to information on the risk profile of the Company.